sjson421/CS5010-A7/Assignment7/README.md

 **How to use:**

-Run Driver.java or the given JAR file from the res folder.
+Run the given JAR file from the res folder.
-The command to run the jar file will be, from the res folder, "java -jar assignment.jar \<input text file\>".
-Input files must be moved into the parent directory of src and res (so the main directory) in order for the program to run correctly.
+The command to run the jar file will be, from the res folder, "java -jar assignment.jar -script \<input text file\>" to run the program using an input text file, or "java -jar assignment.jar -interactive" to use the GUI.

+***Script:***

+By default, the JAR file assumes that the input files and images to be loaded are in the res folder when using the script.

 Images to modify by blurring, etc. are pre-loaded from the res folder, called landscape.jpg and typical.jpg.
 Input is from input.txt commands.